timwfitnum/Validus-MemeGen/README.md

   * useMemes - hook manager to extract array of memes from the JSON object return from fetcher and itself then returns this meme array.

 ### App:
+The application makes use of useStates to store and set the selected  meme and its respective text blocks.
+I have used SWR to handle the fetching of data, it stores the data, any error message that occurs and a mutation function.
+The mutation function allows the user to fetch the data again when an error occurs trying to fetch the data.
+All the display is produced in the App.js return.
+Numerous Boxes (imported from Chakra-UI) has been used to house all the components.
+The image is then housed inside a box along with the text to display over the image.
+The TextOverLayList component handles the display and creation of all the text to be displayed over the image.
+For each text block available the OverLayList creates a Text Item.
+This item is fed the position and style of where to be displayed.
+The OverlayList also passes the text to be displayed to the Item by passing it as a children prop as the item does not its child prop until it has been inputted in the text box.
+Memelist is used to display all the memes retrieved from the API.
+It also allows the user to select available thumbnails to create memes out of.
+The MemeList handles passing the selected meme to the MemeItem component which is then renders as an Image in the Image component.
+Stack (imported from Chakra-UI) was an element used to position the memes list as well as the text boxes in a simple and neat manner.
+The code for the project itself has been broken up into many different components, each with their own respective functionality and importance.
+Please read below on [Componenets](# component-use---"my-biggest-*victory*") for more information.

 # Struggles
 #### (More of a personal note - but please feel free to read)